 - Teeny Weenie: It's heavily implied that this is the case for Hajime.

 - Token Religious Teammate: Momoko becomes a born-again Christian, spouting references to God and Jesus in every other sentence.
+Leo is also this a certain extent, but nowhere near as much as Momoko.

 - Too Dumb to Live: